 I would say I am very much, but indirectly, influenced by the movie Drive (2011) like many people in our genre.
 I didn’t see the movie until a few months ago, but around that time I listened to French electro (mainly Ed Banger guys) and when I was browsing the internet for new music I found “A Real Hero” by College and from there a whole new world opened for me: 80’s influenced music. - Timecop1983

 To recreate the movie's most memorable sounds I'll use Arturia Mini V, a software emulation of the legendary Minimoog synthesizer, and TAL U-NO-LX, an emulation of the classic 80's Roland Juno synths.
+The tutorial will also look at synthwave music production techniques and using effects in the mix.

 A Real Hero